 If you do meet him, a few different results are possible: you may find out you have been deceived and feel disappointed, sad, confused or upset; you may find out he was truthful, but also realize that you are not really interested in having a romantic relationship with him; or you may meet him and continue to be interested in dating him.
 Even after meeting him (if you decide to), it may still take some time to understand his true feelings; this is simply the nature of getting to know someone — it takes time.

 It's clear from your question that you have made a connection with someone you feel understands you.
-These types of connections are important to have, and can turn into friendships and/or romantic relationships.
+These types of connections are essential to have, and can turn into friendships and/or romantic relationships.
 However, remind yourself as often as you need to that there is no hurry; taking time to get to know someone is the best way to figure out your true feelings, as well as theirs.

 Best of luck and be safe,Alice!